 Haoqing has a wide range of research experience, both experimental and computational.
 Her research interests mainly focus on clean energy and sustainability.
 Outside of the lab, she is a movie nerd, enjoys traveling and going to concerts, and she has a cross-eyed cat named Squinty.

-Kenny Lam is a second-year M.S. chemical engineering student at University of Washington.
+Kenny Lam is a Ph.D. student in the department of chemical engineering at University of Washington.
 He received his B.S. in chemical engineering from University of Minnesota in May 2023.
 His research focuses on developing new numerical methods to simulate light-matter interactions and optical phenomena in colloidal systems.
 In his free time, he enjoys playing badminton, watching anime, and playing video games.

 Bella Hoyer is a senior in the Department of Chemical Engineering at the University of Washington.
 She is working on departmental honors research focused on simulating the magnetophoretic separation of paramagnetic ions.
 In her free time, she enjoys skiing, hiking, and mountain biking.